-REFERENCES dept(deptno),
+REFERENCES dept(deptno), TO NOT NULL AND end

-CONSTRAINT new_emp_ck CHECK (ename IS NOT NULL AND empno > 7000)
+NUMBER(4) NOT NULL CONSTRAINT emp pk PRIMARY KEY, CONSTRAINT new emp ck CHECK (ename IS NOT NULL AND empno > 7000) ); '''

-);

-'''

 Define a primary key table constraint for the table jobhist.
 Primary key table constraints can be defined on one or more columns of the table.